-Perfect tense falls under the four subcategories.
-Perfect tense talks about those actions that are already done/completed in the time while we are speaking about them.
+Perfect tense falls under the four subcategories of tenses in English.
+Perfect tense talks about those actions that are already done/completed when we are speaking about them.
 For example, “Ira had gone to the movies.”
-Here, ‘had gone’ refers that Ira already went to the movies in the past, and the action is already completed while we are speaking about it.
-Let’s have a look at the three types of perfect tense with examples on the basis of their time of completion.
+Here, ‘had gone’ refers to the fact that Ira already went to the movies in the past, and the action is already completed while we are speaking about it.
+Let’s have a look at the three types of perfect tenses with examples on the basis of their time of completion.

 - FAQs on Perfect Tense Examples